 Every company is facing a changing market of customers and competencies.
 Customers are becoming more and more digital, business processes are mapped in IT systems and added value is increasingly being created online.
 These trends also require new talents who can implement these digital changes.
 Designers, programmers, and new professions such as “growth hackers” are currently very popular with companies.
 This great demand for highly qualified workers leads to a shortage of talent for the many vacancies.

 More and more often, projects cannot really be carried out or come to a standstill if these talents are lacking or are poached.
 This leads to a war for the best young talents, also known as a “war for talents”.

 More opportunities for graduates and young talents

-Companies must be aware that talents have more room for manoeuvre in negotiations and are generally more in demand.
-New working models such as home office, flexible working hours or creative and demanding work have become an important factor for these people.
+Companies must be aware that talents have more room for maneuver in negotiations and are generally more in demand.
+New working models such as home office, flexible working hours, or creative and demanding work have become an important factor for these people.

 The reasons for the “War for Talents”

 1. The economy is growing – not only for us

 The global economy is growing rapidly.
 Less in the western world, but more rapidly in the eastern states, South America, China, etc. China, for example, will soon overtake the USA as the largest e-commerce market and this fact also requires talent.
 Although many skilled workers come to Europe, the USA, etc., many also flow from Western markets to emerging countries.
 This strong global demand is increasingly intensifying the talent competition.